 It’s the equivalent of buying miles for 0.56 cents each, for those with S$9,000 spend to make in the first three months.

-You may now qualify having cancelled your last Citi credit card more than 12 months ago (if you cancelled in June 2020 or before that for example, you’re now either eligible for the bonus again, or will be during this promotion).
+You may now qualify having cancelled your last Citi credit card more than 12 months before 1st November 2020 (for example, if you cancelled in October 2019 or earlier, you’re now eligible).

 Citi continues to be generous with this offer, also offering a 13,200 bonus miles option for those who don’t want to pay the annual fee.